Wilson-Morogo/Wilson-Morogo/README.md

 - 🔭 **Strong Tech Stacks** : Microsoft Power Bi, Microsoft Suite (MS Excel, MS Power Point), SQL, Python.
 - 🌱Previously, I have worked with different firms and organizations which include Safaricom, Equity Bank, Sendy, Influx Inc and On-Demand Mobile.
-- 👀 I’m interested in Data Analayst roles.
+- 👀 I’m interested in Data Analyst and Business Intelligence roles.
 -🌱 I’m currently learning all I can about data.
-- 👯 I’m looking to collaborate on any matters Data Analysis.
+- 👯 I’m looking to collaborate on any matters Data Analysis and Business Intelligence.
-- 💬 Ask me about Data Analysis and Customer Success.
+- 💬 Ask me about Data Analysis, Business Analysis and Business Intelligence.
 - 📫 How to reach me: Email: wilsonmorogo@gmail.com, [Twitter](https://twitter.com/baronekajik)and [LinkedIn](https://www.linkedin.com/in/wilson-mwangi-b9236643/)